d3vnrd/d3vnrd/home/editor/standalone/README.md

 LSP provides Neovim with features like: - Go to definition - Find references - Autocompletion - Symbol Search - and more!

-Thus, Language Servers are external tools that must be installed separately from Neovim.
+Thus, Language Servers are external programs that must be installed separately from Neovim.
 This is where `mason` and related plugins come into play.

 If you're wondering about lsp vs treesitter, you can check out the wonderfully